Nilesh-Vincent/haulmatics-assesment-client/README.md

 User Listing: Displayed users in tabular format, storing all user data inside the state.
 Restricted access to this list to only admin users.

-Unit Testing: Acknowledged the need for unit tests for the create and update processes.
-While unit tests weren't developed due to a lack of expertise in frontend unit testing, there's a commitment to learning and implementing these tests in the future.
-Basic CRUD unit tests have been previously implemented using Jest for the backend.
+Unit Testing: I acknowledge the necessity of unit tests for the create and update processes.
+However, I must note that I currently lack expertise in writing frontend unit tests.
+Despite this, I am committed to learning and implementing these tests in the future.
+It's important to mention that I have previously implemented basic CRUD unit tests using Jest for the backend.

 ## Contact